 From immunizations to food safety, it is very important that you prepare yourself to stay healthy while traveling abroad.
-The Overseas Travel Clinic at the University of Michigan Health System is available by appointment to people who need health advice before travel.
+The Overseas Travel Clinic at Michigan Medicine is available by appointment to people who need health advice before travel.
 Our staff of travel nurses, a medical assistant specialist and a physician trained in infectious diseases is informed of the latest information concerning health risks and vaccine requirements specific to travel destinations around the world.

 Making an appointment before traveling